Quantum plasmonic non-reciprocity in parity-violating magnets

 measures the asymmetry of the quantum metric $g_{bc}(\vec{k})$ around the Fermi surface.
 Crucially, because $\omega_{\rm QM} (\vec q)$ is odd in $\vec q$, the {\it bulk} plasmon dispersion is non-reciprocal: $\omega(\vec q) \neq \omega (- \vec q)$ with a non-reciprocity controlled by the strength of the quantum metric dipole, Eq.~(\ref{eq:qmplasmons}).
 While in Eq.~(\ref{eq:qmplasmons}) we have focussed on non-reciprocity dominated by $\mathcal{G}^{abc}$, we note that non-reciprocity can also be induced by other types of BDCs so long as $\mathcal{P}$ and $\mathcal{T}$ are broken (see below).

-{\it Non-reciprocal bulk plasmons in RPA:} To see non-reciprocal bulk plasmons from a systematic quantum mechanical perspective, we examine screening in a metal, where plasmons appear as zero modes of the dielectric function $\varepsilon(\vec{q},\omega) = 1 - \tilde V(\vec{q}) \Pi(\vec{q},\omega)$.
+Interestingly, as we will see below, QM induced non-reciprocity can persist even in systems with symmetric electronic group velocities, highlighting a non-classical origin of QMP non-reciprocity. \\\\ \textit{Non-reciprocal bulk plasmons in RPA}\\\\ To obtain bulk plasmon non-reciprocity from a systematic quantum mechanical perspective, we examine screening in a metal, where plasmons appear as zero modes of the dielectric function $\varepsilon(\vec{q},\omega) = 1 - \tilde V(\vec{q}) \Pi(\vec{q},\omega)$.
 In the random phase approximation (RPA), the polarization function is~\cite{bruus}

 where $\mathcal{F}_{\alpha\beta}(\vec{k},\vec{q}) = |\langle\psi_\alpha(\vec{k}+\vec{q})|\psi_\beta(\vec{k})\rangle|^2$ is the coherence factor.
 We use Greek letters to denote band indices throughout this work.
 The electronic states $\{|\psi_\alpha(\vec{k})\rangle\}$ have corresponding energies $\{\epsilon_\alpha(\vec{k})\}$.
 Non-reciprocal plasmons can be obtained as solutions to $\textbf{Re}[\varepsilon(\vec{q},\omega)]=0$, see full numerical implementation below.